 THE LOT420 brand launched in Israel in Q2 2023, with super-premium indoor-grown cannabis imported from Canada with high-THC.
-The LOT420 includes ICY C and GLTO 33.
+The LOT420 includes ICY C and GLTO 33 and as of Q3 2023 also Glto 33 and Xeno.

 The PICO collection (minis)- Under the BLKMKTTM and LOT420 brands, the Company launched a new type of products (small flowers), a super-premium indoor-grown cannabis imported from Canada with high-THC.